devsmanship/software-practices-and-clean-code-lets-compare-homework/README.md

 It's a simple obfuscated class.
 You need to refactor it twice.
 Before and after you take the course.
 After that you can compare the two solutions *you* wrote and see what you've learned.

-You can join the support facebook group where you can review other's homework and you can recieve reviews: https://www.facebook.com/groups/352140806241336
+You can join the support facebook group where you can review other's homework and you can recieve reviews: [*Facebook group*](https://rebrand.ly/spfb-lets-compare)

-For more useful acticles you can visit http://devsmanship.com/
+For more useful acticles you can visit [*our website*](https://rebrand.ly/wbg-lets-compare)